Resume for a Teacher's Assistant

-- Areas to highlight in your resume might include contributing towards raising behavioral standards, helping to create a positive and cooperative classroom environment, building strong relationships with all members of the class, or helping to provide stability within the class during a period of frequent teacher change.
+- Areas to highlight in your resume might include contributing towards raising behavioural standards, helping to create a positive and co-operative classroom environment, building strong relationships with all members of the class, or helping to provide stability within the class during a period of frequent teacher change.

 - Some examples might read: "Helped to create a positive learning environment, where children developed core skills and personal confidence", or "Helped children achieve their full potential across all areas of the curriculum".

 Experience Section for the Resume of a Teacher's Assistant